Popular Unitary Action Movement

-The Popular Unitary Action Movement or MAPU (Movimiento de Acción Popular Unitario) was a small leftist political party in Chile.
+The Popular Unitary Action Movement or MAPU (Movimiento de Acción Popular Unitario) was a leftist political party in Chile.
 It was part of the Popular Unity coalition during the government of Salvador Allende.
 MAPU was repressed during the dictatorship of Augusto Pinochet.
 In this period, some of its most radical members formed the Movimiento Juvenil Lautaro, whose leaders were political prisoners during the dictatorship and with the return to democracy.
 Another faction of the former members of the party joined the social democratic Party for Democracy in 1987.

 MAPU was part of the Popular Unity coalition of progressive political parties working to expand the role of everyday people in politics within Allende's government.
 It worked alongside the Socialist Party (PS) Revolutionary Left Movement (MIR), the Radical Party (PR) and Christian Left (IC) and dissented from Allende and the Communist Party to support a leftist counter-protest on May 12, 1972.
 This was known as "the first People's Assembly."